- What are eating disorders?

 Promoting healthy attitudes toward weight, body type, food, and eating; and helping teens manage stress and peer pressure are important steps that can help prevent eating disorders.

-But eating disorders can affect anyone, regardless of background and circumstances.
+However, eating disorders can affect anyone, regardless of background and circumstances.
 If you think your child may be showing signs of an eating disorder, take action right away.
 Your caring support and getting your teen the help they need early on will help them get on the road to wellness sooner and give them the best chance of a full recovery.

 Start the Conversation